 In addition to the mental health or suicide prevention criteria, the following is a list of criteria for films entered into “Through the Lens of Culture”:

-- Why?
-These films will be used in a variety of settings, and evaluated by a panel of judges.
+- These films will be used in a variety of settings, and evaluated by a panel of judges.
 To assist the judging process, knowing that it will be difficult to have a panel of judges for each language, films must have English subtitles to assist in fair scoring of films.

 2. Films should explore suicide prevention or mental health through the lens of a particular culture.
 Your film should send a positive message about the importance of supporting others and how people can play a vital role in ensuring that all young people regardless of their culture, or group association, get the help they need.
 This can be done in many different ways and here are a few ideas:

 - Explore generational differences.
 The way we think about and talk about mental health and suicide can be influenced by generational differences between grandparents and parents, or parents and children.
-To educate an older generation about the warning signs of suicide, acceptance, or about the importance of supporting young people’s mental health and getting help, you might want to consider creating your film in their primary language and to think about specific views about suicide or mental health that they have grown up with.
+To educate an older generation about the warning signs of suicide, acceptance, or about the importance of supporting young people’s mental health and getting help, you might want to consider creating your film in their primary language and to think about specific views and terms about suicide or mental health that they have grown up with.

 - Inspire Action.
 Be creative and create a message that will inspire positive action about mental health or suicide prevention.
 For example: